chints87/ecommerce/README.md

 **Refer to /index.js to pass store in a Provider component to provide application with global state**

-1. useSelector() hook extracts a slice of the state that would be required for the component
+1. useSelector() hook extracts a slice of the state that would be required for the component.
-2. Ensure when action updates reducer file, it receives raw data from the API.
+2. Ensure action updates reducer file with API data in its raw format.
-3. Apply data transformations in the selector file for the specific reducer folder.
+3. Apply data transformations on raw data from API in the selector file for the specific reducer folder.